 The Redwood Loop Trail at Henry Cowell Redwoods State Park.
-This stroller and wheelchair-friendly trail is just shy of a mile long, and is lush with old growth redwood trees.
+This stroller and the wheelchair-friendly trail is just shy of a mile long and is lush with old-growth redwood trees.
 Nearby are horse and dog-friendly trails.

 SAN LORENZO VALLEY TOP FIVE

 - Borrow a flashlight from the visitor center at Henry Cowell Redwoods State Park and crawl inside the John C. Fremont tree, hollowed out by fire, and once used as a resort honeymoon room.

 - Visit the secluded lake at the Loch Lomond Recreation Area, where vistas and trails abound.